Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

     So yes, it makes sense to continue reading as Lmod on LUMI may have some tricks that are not available on your home cluster.

+!!!
+Note "Standard OS software"
+    Most large HPC systems use enterprise-level Linux distributions: derivatives of the stable Red Hat or SUSE distributions.
+Those distributions typically have a life span of 5 years or even more during which they receive security updates and ports of some newer features, but some of the core elements of such a distribution stay at the same version to break as little as possible between minor version updates.
+Python and the system compiler are typical examples of those.
+Red Hat 8 and SUSE Enterprise Linux 15 both came with Python 3.6 in their first version, and keep using this version as the base version of Python even though official support from the Python Software Foundation has long ended.
+Similarly, the default GNU compiler version offered on those system also remains the same.
+The compiler may not even fully support some of the newer CPUs the code is running on.
+E.g., the system compiler of SUSE Enterprise Linux 15 does not support the zen2 "Rome" or zen3 "Milan" CPUs on LUMI.

+    HPC systems will usually offer newer versions of those system packages through modules and users should always use those.
+The OS-included tools are really only for system management and system related tasks and serve a different purpose which actually requires a version that remains stable across a number of updates to not break things at the core of the OS.
+Users however will typically have a choice between several newer versions through modules, which also enables them to track the evolution and transition to a new version at the best suited moment.

 ## Exploring modules with Lmod